datakurre/camunda-cockpit-plugins/README.md

 $ docker run --rm -p 8080:8080 -v $(pwd)/camunda-cockpit-plugins:/camunda/webapps/camunda/app/cockpit/scripts/:ro camunda/camunda-bpm-platform:7.15.0
 ```

-If you don't see immediately see the plugin, try again with your browser's private browsing mode.
+If you don't immediately see the plugin, try again with your browser's private browsing mode.
 It is a common issue browser has cached a previous Cockpit plugin configuration without these plugins.

 Note: Trying out the plugins with Camunda Platform 7.15.0 Docker image is more complex than with the previous version 7.14.0, because the new location of `camunda-cockpit-ui.js` prevents simple override of the scripts folder.